 The initial deadline for this installation was July 1, 2007 and has been extended each year due to the expense and high demand.
 RPZs can be fairly expensive to install if contracted.
-Because of this, your Board of Directors has extended in the past, but request that everyone comply as quickly as possible to prevent a possible interruption of service at some point in the future.
+Because of this, your Board of Directors has extended the installation time period, but request that everyone comply as quickly as possible to prevent a possible interruption of service at some point in the future.